usernameeReal/dank-vm/BUILDING.md

 - ASAN - Enables the instrumentation of the binary with AddressSanitizer.
 Needs DEBUG=1 beforehand.
 - TSAN - Enables the instrumentation of the binary with ThreadSanitizer.
 Needs DEBUG=1 beforehand, and is not compatiable with ASAN=1.
 - V - Displays compile command lines, useful for debugging errors
+- EXECINFO - Includes libexecinfo into the library list, which is used for the backtrace symbol(s) on some \*nix.
+(Example: Alpine Linux)

 ### All Required Dependencies